Agora-wireless/Agora/README.md

 <img src="https://github.com/Agora-wireless/Agora/blob/M3A/images/hw-zoomin.png" width="39%"/>

-**NOTE**: We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.
+**Note**: We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.
 If you are running them on the same machine, make sure Agora and UEs are using different set of cores, otherwise there will be performance slow down.

 **Note:** Faros RRU and Iris UEs can be discovered using the [pyfaros](https://github.com/skylarkwireless/pyfaros) tool.
 You can use this tool to find the topology of the hardware connected to the server.